 Feel that chill in the air?
 Or maybe a sprinkle of rain?
-That’s fall in Southern California.
-The shift away from summer means there is only one food solution when reaching for a hoodie, knitted hat, and scarf.
-That’s to warm up with a satisfying bowl of soup.
-From Brazilian moqueca to tortilla soup, here now are 20 of Los Angeles's finest to keep cozy this season, presented from north to south.Read More
+Welcome to winter in Southern California.
+The colder weather means there is only one food solution when reaching for a hoodie, knitted hat, and scarf, and that’s to warm up with a satisfying bowl of soup.
+From spicy beef noodle soup to chicken paprikash, here now are 19 of Los Angeles's finest to keep cozy this season, presented from north to south.Read More

 Lentil soup at Carnival Restaurant

 Open since 1984, this SFV staple has staying power because it does classic Lebanese dishes incredibly well.
 And while a simple dish, the lentil soup here packs a hearty and flavorful bite; it’s also deeply filling for its size.

 At Pasadena’s Bone Kettle, beef bones are boiled with onions, ginger, garlic, and spices for 36 hours.
 Diners can add on brisket, sirloin, or even oxtails to the broth, but the soup is satisfying in and of itself.

 Portuguese food doesn’t have much of a foothold in Los Angeles, but fans of the cuisine can find a slew of signature dishes at Natas Pastries in Sherman Oaks.
 One particular speciality is caldo verde, the classic green Portuguese soup stuffed with potatoes, kale, and chorizo that’s perfect for a chilly Southern California evening.